Cybersecurity Principles of IoT v1.1

 The software update support timespan and frequency are clearly identified in the manufacturers Device Security Level Agreement (DSLA) page.

-All device Industry use classifications except "Consumer" provide a software update support timespan of not less than 6 years from manufacture date.
+All device Industry use classifications, with the allowed exception of "Consumer," provide a software patch update support timespan of not less than 6 years from manufacture date.

 The Device Security Level Agreement (DSLA) for a device identifies the software update mechanism as either Direct-Physical, Remote-Network-Automatic, or Remote-Network-Manual facilitated.